renato76/sei-project-4/README.md

 One really great win was getting the backend setup correctly, with the right fields and relationships which include user profiles, likes, comments and ratings.
 This meant I was then able to set these features up at the frontend.

-The styling was also a great win for me, the homepage contains rows of movies with styling that's influenced by Amazon Prime and Netflix.
+The styling was also a great win, the homepage contains rows of movies with styling that's influenced by Amazon Prime and Netflix.
 I created rows of movies in certain categories with a hidden scrollbar and with a grow effect as you hover over each movie.

 The details of the movies was styled with a view to giving users all the info they require about a movie, whilst also making the page visually impressive.